victoru22/asirem/README.md

 ## License

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
+This Font is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at https://openfontlicense.org/open-font-license-official-text/